Psychology 041 - Lifespan Psychology » Spring 2016 » Chapter 8 Quiz

 Parents should be concerned if their preschooler engages in more parallel play than nonsocial activity

-B. Nonsocial functional play involving repetitive motor action
+C. Nonsocial functional play involving repetitive motor action

-D. More solitary play than play with peers
+D. More make-believe play than parallel play

 Question #14